Impact on climate and environment

 Scope 1 and 2 emissions

 Implenia has been publishing its CO2 footprint for scopes 1 and 2 since 2012.
 This includes direct emissions from the operation of our own construction machinery, trucks, production facilities and depots (Scope 1), as well as indirect greenhouse gas emissions from grid energy like electricity and district heat (Scope 2).
+Data collection is continuously being expanded and now covers the entire group.
+This includes Switzerland, Germany, Austria, France, Sweden and Norway.
+Data on Implenia’s non-European activities has also been collected since 2024.

 Greenhouse gas emissions, Implenia Global (Scopes 1 + 2)